CSCI157/Activity-4-Unit-Testing/README.md

 email - string
 #### methods
 __init__(self, email) <br>
-    -verifies email is a proper email address
+    -verifies email is a proper email address.
+If the email is not valid raise InvalidEmail flag.
     -if email is a proper email address then self.email = email <br>
 __str__(self)
     returns self.email